 Fortunately, our nation has abundant natural gas resources that enable our industry to satisfy all of our customers' needs.
 In only a few years' time, the United States has become the biggest producer of natural gas in the world.
 Indeed, estimates of the gas resource base have more than doubled in the last decade.
-And just since 2010, production has grown almost 30%, with government forecasts calling for production to reach a record-setting near 75 billion cubic feet per day this year.
+And just since 2010, production has grown almost 30%, with government forecasts calling for production to once again reach the record of near 75 billion cubic feet per day this year.